citusdata/citus_docs/faq/faq.rst

 Are there any PostgreSQL features not supported by Citus?
 ---------------------------------------------------------

 Since Citus provides distributed functionality by extending PostgreSQL, it uses the standard PostgreSQL SQL constructs.
 The vast majority of queries are supported, even when they combine data across the network from multiple database nodes.
 This includes transactional semantics across nodes.
-Currently all SQL is supported except:

-* Correlated subqueries
-* Recursive CTEs
-* Table sample
-* SELECT … FOR UPDATE
-* Grouping sets
+For an up to date list of SQL coverage see :ref:`limits`

 What's more, Citus has 100% SQL support for queries which access a single node in the database cluster.
 These queries are common, for instance, in multi-tenant applications where different nodes store different tenants (see :ref:`when_to_use_citus`).